One of my biggest life events in 2014 was becoming obsessed with RuPaul’s Drag Race.

 Resort-Wear Tearaway: Beautiful face, she looks like January Jones in this legitimately fashionable asymmetrical robe.
 The nude illusion is also strong – it seems like she has even fashioned some genitalia for herself in the proud tradition of Carmen Carrera.

-Initial Look: Super-cute in orange in a Hairspray way that youthens her – she could be mistaken for a biological woman.
+Initial Look: Super-cute in orange in a Hairspray way that youthens her – she could be mistaken for a woman out for a stroll.

 Spring Glamour: A lovely bejeweled pink dress.
 Hopefully she rocks some different silhouettes over time other than the big fluffy above-the-knee skirts, but episode one is about building a brand!